everruler12/roam2github/documentation/Full Guide with Step-by-Step Screenshots.md

 ![](./images/private%20repository%20success.png)

 ## 2. Set the GitHub Repository's Secret
+*Note that the Secret names in the images show the old names of `R2G_EMAIL`, etc. but current names are `ROAM_EMAIL`, etc. as detailed in the text below.*
 1. Get the email and password of your roam research account:
 ![](./images/email%20and%20password.png)
 2. Get the name of graph you want to backup: